 Artificial intelligence (AI) transparency statement

-We follow the Digital Transformation Agency's Policy for the responsible use of AI in government(Opens external website) (DTA Policy) which sets out a whole of Australian Government approach to use AI safely and responsibly while embracing the opportunities AI provides.
+We follow the Digital Transformation Agency's Policy for the responsible use of AI in government(Opens external website) (DTA Policy).
 Transparency is key to earning public trust and is an important aim of the DTA Policy and broader APS Reforms.

 We recognise the benefits arising from safe and responsible use of AI systems.
 We are developing suitable governance and oversight to support future AI use and ensure alignment with the DTA Policy and other relevant policies and legislation.